fbpx

 • obtain goods (such as food and clothing) or services (such as utilities, like heating)

-This definition means that everyone will have the same understanding of what economic abuse is.
+This definition provides a common understanding of what economic abuse is.

-The Act will not make economic abuse a crime in its own right.
-However, it means that the police and other statutory agencies should now be aware of economic abuse and would therefore be more likely to consider it as a form of controlling or coercive behaviour.
+The Act does not make economic abuse a crime in its own right.
+However, it means that the police and other statutory agencies should now be aware of economic abuse.
+This means they are more likely to consider it under the controlling or coercive behaviour offence.

 3. The Act recognises abuse that takes place post-separation

-SEA led the successful call for the Domestic Abuse Act to recognise domestic abuse that takes place post-separation.
+SEA led the successful call for the Domestic Abuse Act to recognise abuse that takes place after a relationship has ended as controlling or coercive behaviour.
 The Act extends the offence of controlling or coercive behaviour to cover post-separation abuse.
-This amendment to the offence is due to come into force in spring 2023.
+This change to the law came into effect on 5 April 2023.

-We have an FAQ with further information about the post-separation abuse amendment.
+We have an FAQ with further information about post-separation abuse and the law.

 4. The Act raises awareness of economic abuse